Hotel Le Pré Saint-Michel

 Dinner and overnight stay at theHotel-Restaurant L'Étape, a rustic and warm stop in the heart of silence.

-Departure to Jabron valley, by Saint-Vincent-sur-Jabron, a land of pastoralism and privacy, before joining Sisteron, whose monumental citadel overlooks the Durance.
+Departure to Jabron valley, by Saint-Vincent-sur-Jabron, a land of pastoralism and privacyThen we join Sisteron, whose monumental citadel overlooks the Durance.

 Giono was captivated by Sisteron, the pearl of Provence.
 In Le Chant du monde, the imaginary city of Villevieille reflects the streets and landscapes of Sisteron, between the Lure mountain range and eternal landscapes.

-"Irresistible" Experience : We visit the Citadel of Sisteron, perched on its rocky spur.
-A true symbol of the region's fortified history, it offers a breathtaking panorama, embracing the Alps and Provence.
+"Irresistible" Experience : We visit the Citadel of SisteronPerched on its rocky spur, it is a true symbol of the region's fortified history.
+From here, you'll discover a breathtaking panorama encompassing the Alps and Provence.

 The afternoon continues its journey towards the Saint-Donat chapel, a pure marvel of art and a suspended place dear to Gionothen Mallefougasse, medieval village.